Morphine use while Breastfeeding

 Summary of Use during Lactation

 Morphine is metabolized to inactive morphine-3-glucuronide (60%) and to active morphine-6-glucuronide (10%).
 Morphine has an oral bioavailability of about 30% in adults.
-Morphine-6-glucuronide has an oral bioavailability of about 4%, but is probably converted back to morphine in the infant's gut and absorbed as morphine.
+Morphine-6-glucuronide has an oral bioavailability of about 4%, but probably can be converted back to morphine in the infant's gut and absorbed as morphine.
 The plasma clearance of morphine is prolonged in very young infants compared to older infants and children.
 Usual therapeutic intravenous doses of morphine in infants are 10 mcg/kg/hour or 50 to 100 mcg/kg as a single dose.
 Usual single oral doses of morphine in infants are 100 to 500 mcg/kg.

 Maternal Levels.
 Five lactating mothers who were at least 1 month postpartum were given 1 to 2 doses of either epidural 4 mg or parenteral (intravenous or intramuscular) 5 to 15 mg morphine every 4 to 6 hours for postoperative analgesia.
 Milk was sampled from each mother 10 times over the 8 hours after her dose.
 The peak milk level after epidural morphine was 82 mcg/L and occurred 30 minutes after a second dose.
 The peak milk level after parenteral morphine was about 500 mcg/L and occurred about 45 minutes after a single 15 mg (10 mg intravenous plus 5 mg intramuscular) dose.
 The half-life in milk was about 3 hours.
 Using the peak milk levels from this study, an exclusively breastfed infant would receive 75 mcg/kg daily.